koyalite/koyalite/README.md

 - 📲 Mobile app backends with authentication and APIs
 - 🧾 Static sites with dynamic sections powered by lightweight APIs

+## 📋 Logging & Monitoring

+KoyaLite includes a full-featured logging system:

+- 🧾 **Pino** for fast, structured logs per service
+- 📈 **Grafana + Loki** for centralized log aggregation
+- 📂 Logs from all services are written to the `logs/` directory
+- 🧩 Easily view, search, and visualize logs in Grafana

+## 🧪 Status

+🧱 Currently in early development — working on the core stack, CLI tooling, and initial service integration.
+Star the repo and follow along — contributions and ideas welcome!

+## 📜 License

+KoyaLite is open-source under the **MIT License**.
+See [LICENSE](./LICENSE) for details.